blahcat/blahcat.github.io/_posts/2018-03-11-fuzzing-arbitrary-functions-in-elf-binaries.md

 dig through this post if you haven't done so already.

 When I was done reading, I realized one of the many good applications to this feature would be fuzzing.
-But why use [AFL](http://lcamtuf.coredump.cx/afl) you may ask?
+But why not use [AFL](http://lcamtuf.coredump.cx/afl) you may ask?
 Well, AFL is an awesome (awesome awesome) tool, but it  fuzzes the whole binary by providing some local mutated input.
 This has 2 disadvantages for precise, targeted function fuzzing: